Associate Teaching Professor of Linguistics at UC San Diego

 of concern process

-- The ‘Triton CORE’ team is a mental health intervention team at UCSD designed to take the police out of this process, don’t feel like you’re endangering them by starting this process
+- The ‘Triton CORE’ team is a mental health intervention team at UCSD designed to take the police out of this process, don’t feel like you’re endangering students by starting this process

 - Realize that people handle trauma differently